arvigeus/AZ-204/Questions/Active Directory.md

 ---

-What happens if a user attempts to access Microsoft Key Vault with `scope=User.Read` in the Microsoft Identity platform?
+Question: What happens if a user attempts to access Microsoft Key Vault with `scope=User.Read` in the Microsoft Identity platform?

 - [ ] The request is successful and the user can access Key Vault data.
 - [x] The request fails because User.Read will assume wrong resource type.